-When we formulated Fertility Factor 5™, we didn’t just choose ingredients that are rumored to help with male infertility.
-We scoured thousands of publications and chose only ingredients that are clinically proven to improve male fertility.
+When we formulated Fertility Factor 5™, we didn’t just choose ingredients that are rumored to help with male fertility.
+We scoured the scholarly publications and chose only ingredients that are clinically proven to improve male fertility.
 These ingredients have been clinically studied and proven to improve:

 But we didn’t just settle for one or two clinical studies for each ingredient.
 To qualify for inclusion in Fertility Factor 5, each ingredient had to be clinically proven repeatedly in order to make the cut.